Example of Uniform Resource Locator: A Clear Guide

 URLs and cybersecurity

-URLs are not just tools for navigation and SEO; they're also critical in the realm of cybersecurity.
+URLs are not just tools for navigation and SEO; they’re also critical in the realm of cybersecurity.
+Similar to HTML documents, anchors in a video or audio document allow users to jump to specific timestamps when navigating through the content.
 Cybercriminals often manipulate URLs in an attempt to trick users into visiting malicious websites, downloading malware, or revealing sensitive information.
 This is known as phishing.

 By understanding URLs and how they work, you can better protect yourself from these threats.
 For example, knowing that ‘https://‘ indicates a secure connection can help you avoid entering sensitive information on an unsecured site.
 Similarly, being able to recognize a legitimate domain name can help you avoid phishing scams.